ryasrdp/comprehensive-taf/ehu-atjs/EHU-ATJS-20261.md

 ##### Expected Result: The form submits successfully.
 The "Previous City" column in the final data table is empty.

-### Scenario 3: Conditional Logic Verification (Documented Bug)
+### Scenario 4: Negative Path (Invalid Data Validation)

 #### Steps:

-1. Navigate to the form.
+1. Navigate to the "Petition for Space Travel" form.
-2. (Expected Behavior) The "Previous City" field should be hidden by default.
+2. Enter "City123!@#" into the "Previous City" field.
-3. (Expected Behavior) Click the "I have lived at my current address for 2+ years" checkbox.
-4. (Expected Behavior) The "Previous City" field should become visible.

-##### Actual Result: The logic is inverted.
-The field is visible by default and hides upon clicking the checkbox.
+3. Click the "Submit" button.

+##### Expected Result: A tooltip with the error message "Field must contain valid characters." is displayed for the "Previous City" field.